dalesgit/wiki-vim/Gratitude Journal.md

 ---

 # Gratitude Journal
+## 2024-09-25 Wed 07:19 AM
+The Hurricane approaches.
+Both of us are glad that the tree is down.

+Lots of tugging back and forth.
+I spend a lot of energy resisting her negativity and in myself when she doesn't really pay attention to me. l
 ## Mon 23 Sep 2024
 Colonoscopy in a few hours.
 Life may return.
 ## Sun 22 Sep 2024